runkelcorey/blog/content/home/experience.md

   description = """Researched transporation finance geography, road safety, and construction markets.

 * Pinpointed impact and electoral support of possible political advocacy with spatial analysis
-* Resumed duties of Research Economist, working with Economics team to analyze markets and legislation
+* Resumed some duties of Research Economist, working with Economics team to analyze markets and legislation
 * Authored crash safety report analyzing discrepancies in federal fatality reporting data
 * Integrated SQL and APIs to existing work, stabilizing reproducibility over time and software
   """